mattermost/terraform-provider-elasticsearch/docs/index.md

 page_title: "Provider: Elasticsearch"
 subcategory: ""
 description: |-
   The provider is used to interact with the Elasticsearch API for certain operations.
-The endpoint (URL) of the Elastisearch is needed in order to be used.
+The endpoint (URL) of the Elasticsearch is needed in order to be used.
 ---

 # Elasticsearch Provider

 The provider is used to interact with the Elasticsearch API for certain operations.
-The endpoint (URL) of the Elastisearch is needed in order to be used.
+The endpoint (URL) of the Elasticsearch is needed in order to be used.

 ## Usage